RyPort/Fantasy-Football-Trade-Evaluator/README.md

  ### Limitations

  - The API has an unknown daily/hourly limit
- - The API is no officially supported by ESPN
+ - The API is not officially supported by ESPN

 =======